syadav001/fdk-client-java/documentation/APPLICATION.md

 Success.
 Returns a Cart object.
-Check the example shown below or refer `CartResponse` for more details.
+Check the example shown below or refer `CartDetailResponse` for more details.

 Schema: `CartDetailResponse`